kamushadenes/chloe/README.md

       --version    Print version information and quit

 Commands:
-  complete        Complete a prompt generate        Generate an prompt tts             Generate an audio from a prompt forget          Forget all users count-tokens    Count tokens
+  complete              Complete a prompt generate              Generate an prompt tts                   Generate an audio from a prompt forget                Forget all users count-tokens          Count tokens create-user           Create a new user delete-user           Delete a user list-users            List users merge-users           Merge users add-external-id       Add external ID to user delete-external-id    Delete external ID from user list-messages         List messages create-api-key        Create an API key for use with the HTTP interface

 Run "chloe <command> --help" for more information on a command.
 ```